Ember Records (US label)

-Ember Records was an American independent record label, run by Al Silver in New York City as the sister label to his Herald imprint.
-Among the artists on the label were the Five Satins, who recorded the Fred Parris song "In the Still of the Night", and New Orleans saxophonist Lee Allen who hit with "Walking With Mr. Lee".
-Herald and Ember closed down in the mid-1960s.
+Ember Records was an independent record label in the United States, operated by Al Silver in New York City as the sister label to his Herald imprint.

+Notable artists on the label included the Five Satins, who recorded the Fred Parris song "In the Still of the Night", and New Orleans saxophonist Lee Allen, known for his hit "Walking With Mr. Lee".

+Both Herald and Ember ceased operations in the mid-1960s.